Jimmie Soto

 Assistive Technology (AT) Advocate / Older Individuals Who are Blind (OIB)

-David was hired by Independent Living Center of Kern County as an Assistive Technology Associate in May of 2017.
-David grew up in the greater Los Angeles area and was diagnosed with the sight robbing disease called retinitis pigmentosa.
-In the early nineties, David began using and self-teaching adaptive technologies in order to have more accessible information via a computer.
-He used magnification and screen reader programs to assist his visual disability.
-David is associated with the Braille institute of Los Angeles and the Junior Blind of America.
-David is also currently a Bakersfield delegate for the California Council of the Blind and tech consultant for the Blind institute of Technology.
+David is an Assistive Technology Specialist who was hired by the Independent Living Center of Kern County in May of 2017.
+He grew up in the greater Los Angeles area and was diagnosed with retinitis pigmentosa, a sight-robbing disease.
+David began using adaptive technologies to have more accessible information via a computer and mobile phone.
+He used voiceover and screen reader programs to assist his visual disability.
+David received training with the Braille Institute of Los Angeles and the Junior Blind of America.
+He is the former vice president of the California Council of the Blind and advocate for the Blind Institute of Technology.

 Heidi Frye